johnmccrae/UnifiWatch/WINDOWS_TESTING.md

 # Windows Testing Guide

-This guide covers testing the UnifiStockTracker application on Windows.
+This guide covers testing the UnifiWatch application on Windows.

 ## Prerequisites